usaid-cs/yesterday-i-learned/random.md

 - "Patronising" is patronising only if there is some form of insincere kindness involved.
 - Things like Yubikeys are rarely time-based.
 The thing contains a key pair, with only the public key readable via USB.
 The server will get a copy of the public key when you add your thing.
 When you try to log in, you need the private key to sign a random number that the server gives you, and the signed message that you return must have the same signature as your public key, which the server knows.
 - A widow is a woman whose husband died.
 A widower is a man whose wife died.
-- _Vladimir_ means "great power".
+- [_Vladimir_](https://en.wikipedia.org/wiki/Vladimir_%28name%29) means "great power".
 Actually, "power great".
 Using the same logic, Boromir ought to mean "Great bro".
+- _Vladimir_ can also mean ["ruler of peace", OR "ruler of world"](https://www.reddit.com/r/GetMotivated/comments/t3idi7/-/hythr6f).
 - [Throwing in _the_ towel](https://idioms.thefreedictionary.com/throw+in+the+towel), from boxing, means to quit, give up, or stop trying.
 - Secret gists are still publicly readable if the links are leaked.
 - (Some) supercomputers are sold to [governments](https://en.wikipedia.org/wiki/Communications_Security_Establishment#Code_breaking_equipment) for code breaking.